WorldWideTelescope/worldwidetelescope.github.io/README.md

 ## What is WWT?
 WorldWide Telescope (WWT) is a visualization environment that enables your computer to function as a virtual telescope—bringing together imagery from the world’s best ground- and space-based telescopes for the exploration of the universe.
 WWT blends terabytes of images, information, and stories from multiple sources into a seamless, immersive, rich media experience.
 Explorers of all ages will feel empowered to explore and understand the cosmos using WWT’s simple and powerful user interface.

-## Contributing Agreement

-By contributing, you agree that we may redistribute your work under our [license](LICENSE).
-Everyone involved in WorldWide Telescope agrees to abide by our [code of conduct](conduct.md).

 ## Repositories

 | Title | Description | Repository |